bancorprotocol/docs/developer-quick-start/tech-rewrite/trading-with-bancor.md

 {% hint style="info" %}
 Note that we recommend using the `getPathAndRate` function on the Bancor SDK for determining the best conversion path.
 However, if you must calculate the path on chain, `conversionPath` is the correct approach.
+// @Zsofie - comment: do we still need converisionPath then? referring back to the previous comment in the code. //
 {% endhint %}

 ### Step \#2: Link Interfaces to your Contract